Isabella I of Castile: Later years

 Isabella was given the title of Catholic Monarch by Pope Alexander VI, of whose behavior and involvement in matters Isabella did not approve.
-Along with the physical unification of Spain, Isabella and Ferdinand embarked on a process of spiritual unification, trying to bring the country under one faith (Catholicism).
+Along with the physical unification of Spain, Isabella and Ferdinand embarked on a process of religious unification, trying to bring the country under their own Catholic faith.
 As part of this process, the Inquisition became institutionalized.
-After a Muslim uprising in 1499, and further troubles thereafter, the Treaty of Granada was broken in 1502, and Muslims were ordered to either become Christians or to leave.
-Isabella's confessor, Cisneros, was named Archbishop of Toledo.
+After a Muslim uprising in 1499 triggered by their policy of forced conversions, and further troubles thereafter, the Catholic Monarchs broke the Treaty of Granada in 1502, and Muslims were ordered to either become Christians or to leave.
+Isabella's inflexible confessor, Cisneros, was named Archbishop of Toledo.
 He was instrumental in a program of rehabilitation of the religious institutions of Spain, laying the groundwork for the later Counter-Reformation.
 As Chancellor, he exerted more and more power.

 Isabella and her husband had created an empire and in later years were consumed with administration and politics; they were concerned with the succession and worked to link the Spanish crown to the other rulers in Europe.
 By early 1497, all the pieces seemed to be in place: The son and heir John, Prince of Asturias, married a Habsburg princess, Margaret of Austria, establishing the connection to the House of Habsburg.
 The eldest daughter, Isabella of Aragon, married King Manuel I of Portugal, and the younger daughter, Joanna of Castile, was married to Margaret of Austria's brother, Philip of Austria.
 In 1500, Isabella granted all non-rebellious natives in the colonies citizenship and full legal freedom by decree.

 However, Isabella's plans for her eldest two children did not work out.
 Her only son, John of Asturias, died shortly after his marriage.
 Her daughter, Isabella of Aragon, died during the birth of her son, Miguel da Paz, who died shortly after, at the age of two.
 Queen Isabella I's crowns passed to her third child, Joanna, and her son-in-law, Philip I.

 Isabella did, however, make successful dynastic matches for her two youngest daughters.
 The death of Isabella of Aragon created a necessity for Manuel I of Portugal to remarry, and Isabella's third daughter, Maria of Aragon and Castile, became his next bride.
 Isabella's youngest daughter, Catherine of Aragon, married England's Arthur, Prince of Wales, but his early death resulted in her being married to his younger brother, King Henry VIII of England.